 Een zwarte dag voor de sciencefiction.
-Sir Arthur C. Clarke, visionair sciencefiction schrijver en laatste van de Big Three (naast Asimov en Heinlein), is op negentigjarige leeftijd overleden in zijn woning te Sri Lanka.
+Sir Arthur C. Clarke, visionair sciencefiction schrijver en laatste van de Big Three (naast Isaac Asimov en Robert A. Heinlein), is op negentigjarige leeftijd overleden in zijn woning te Sri Lanka.
 Clarke schreef meer dan honderd boeken en is vooral bekend als medeauteur van 2001: A Space Oddyssey.
 Tijdens de jaren veertig voorspelde hij dat de mensheid voor het einde van de eeuw op de Maan zou wandelen, een idee dat in die tijd ondenkbaar was.
 Reeds in 1945 beschreef hij het principe van communicatiesatellieten.

 Clarke is een van mijn favoriete auteurs, niet alleen wat science fiction betreft.
 Ik zou niet durven beweren dat ik zijn hele oeuvre heb gelezen, maar het zal toch niet veel schelen.
 Zijn typerende manier om gedaileerde beschrijvingen te maken van alles wat aan bod komt in zijn verhalen — space shuttles, super-computers, futuristische communicatiesystemen, etc. — is slechts een van de elementen die zijn boeken zo boeiend maken.
 Zijn The Songs of Distant Earth (1986) is een van de weinige boeken die ik regelmatig herlees.